Susan Wadsworth, Director

 In 2005, Mrs. Wadsworth accepted the Angel Award presented to Young Concert Artists by the International Society of Performing Arts Administrators.

-In 1993, at the request of Isaac Stern, Susan Wadsworth presented a concert by YCA artists at the White House for President and Mrs. Clinton, for the evening in honor of the recipients of the National Medal of Arts.
+In 1993, at the request of Isaac Stern, Susan Wadsworth presented a concert by YCA artists at the White House for President and Mrs. Clinton, for an evening in honor of the recipients of the National Medal of Arts.

 Mrs. Wadsworth has received Honorary Doctorates from the Mannes College of Music, the Manhattan School of Music, and the New England Conservatory, and received the Frances Riker Davis Alumnae Award of The Brearley School.
 In 1999 she was honored as a Chevalier de L’Ordre des Arts et des Lettres by the Republic of France.
-Mrs. Wadsworth is an Honorary Board Member of Young Concert Artists Trust in London, England, which she helped to found.
+Mrs. Wadsworth is an Honorary Board Member of Young Classical Artists Trust in London, England, which she helped to found.

 Mrs. Wadsworth authored a chapter in Volume II of The Musical Woman, an anthology published by Greenwood Press in 1985.